-- The orientation of the antennas (RF Hotspots) relative to each other. - 2.
-The number of obstructions between radios - 3.
-The density of obstructions between radios - Other activity in the 2.4GHz radio band, including leaky microwave ovens. - General electrical interference from ac dimmer racks and other power equipment.
+- 1. The distance between radios. - The orientation of the antennas (RF Hotspots) relative to each other. - 3.
+The number of obstructions between radios. - 4.
+The density of obstructions between radios. - 5.
+Other activity in the 2.4GHz radio band, including leaky microwave ovens. - General electrical interference from ac dimmer racks and other power equipment.

 Each piece of the RC4Magic Series 2 system has a radio antenna inside which must not be obstructed with metal or other dense objects.
-This is why the cases are made of tough ABS plastic - they must be transparent to radio waves.
-The position of the internal antenna is indicated with red circles on the device label - this is called the RF Hotspot.
+The position of the antenna is indicated with red circles on the device label - this is called the RF Hotspot.